Wolbachia: Step 2: Survival and proliferation in the new host

+Step 3: Vertical transmission

+Vertical transmission requires Wolbachia to reach germ line cells and maintain in the zygote.
+Wolbachia may initially occupy somatic stem cells as a stable reservoir and then use the host's vitellogenin transovarial transportation system to enter the oocyte.
+Once Wolbachia enter the zygote, they need to reach important host tissues without disrupting the embryo's development.
+This can be achieved using the host cytoskeleton, by bundling Wolbachia protein WD0830 to host actin filaments.
+They can also increase the division rate of germ-line stem cells to localize and increase their titer.
+Under natural conditions, successful vertical transmission of Wolbachia is challenging.

+Step 4: Spread within the host population

+Invasion of a new population likely stems from specific phenotypic effects, including reproductive manipulations and/or providing direct fitness benefits to their female hosts.

+Upon transferring into a new host, Wolbachia may retain its original phenotypic effects, induce a different phenotype, or have no detectable effect.
+For instance, a strain that induces male killing in the moth Cadra cautella induced cytoplasmic incompatibility in a novel moth host Ephestia kuehniella.

 Fitness advantages by Wolbachia infections

 Wolbachia infection has been linked to viral resistance in Drosophila melanogaster, Drosophila simulans, and mosquito species.
 Flies, including mosquitoes, infected with the bacteria are more resistant to RNA viruses such as Drosophila C virus, norovirus, flock house virus, cricket paralysis virus, chikungunya virus, and West Nile virus.

 In the common house mosquito, higher levels of Wolbachia were correlated with more insecticide resistance.

-In leafminers of the species Phyllonorycter blancardella, Wolbachia bacteria help their hosts produce green islands on yellowing tree leaves, that is, small areas of leaf remaining fresh, allowing the hosts to continue feeding while growing to their adult forms.
+In leafminers of the species Phyllonorycter blancardella, Wolbachia bacteria help their hosts produce green islands on yellowing tree leaves, that is, small areas of leaf remaining fresh, allowing the larvae to continue feeding while growing to their adult forms.
 Larvae treated with tetracycline, which kills Wolbachia, lose this ability and subsequently only 13% emerge successfully as adult moths.

 Muscidifurax uniraptor, a parasitoid wasp, also benefits from hosting Wolbachia bacteria.

 In the parasitic filarial nematode species responsible for elephantiasis, such as Brugia malayi and Wuchereria bancrofti, Wolbachia has become an obligate endosymbiont and provides the host with chemicals necessary for its reproduction and survival.
 Elimination of the Wolbachia symbionts through antibiotic treatment therefore prevents reproduction of the nematode, and eventually results in its premature death.

 Some Wolbachia species that infect arthropods also provide some metabolic provisioning to their hosts.
 In Drosophila melanogaster, Wolbachia is found to mediate iron metabolism under nutritional stress and in Cimex lectularius, the Wolbachia strain cCle helps the host to synthesize B vitamins.